-Does my small business need a DUNS number?
+Why does my small business need a DUNS Number?

-When registering, you will need the following information on hand:
+When registering, you will need to have the following information on hand:

 - Legal name